 Wednesday, March 02, 2016

-We all went to bed soon after sunset yesterday, but one man started talking to his hiking partner in the dark about Europe and train fares.
+Everyone in the hut went to bed soon after sunset yesterday, but one man started talking to his hiking partner in the dark about Europe and train fares.
 I laughed silently.
 Eventually a woman asked him to stop and he said ‘what?
 We’re going to sleep already?’.
-No, we were lying in the quiet dark to mull over the terrible meaningless of our lives in the vast universe… oh, that was only me?
+No, we were lying in the quiet darkness to mull over the terrible meaningless of our lives in the vast universe… oh, that was only me?